serenity-rs/songbird/ARCHITECTURE.md

 Audio processing remains synchronous for the following reasons:
 * Encryption, encoding, and mixing are compute bound tasks which cannot be subdivided cleanly by the Tokio executor.
 Having these block the scheduler's finite thread count has a significant impact on servicing other tasks.
 * `Read` and `Seek` are considerably more user-friendly to use, implement, and integrate than `AsyncRead`, `AsyncBufRead`, and `AsyncSeek`.
+* Symphonia implements all of its functionality based on synchronous I/O.

 ## Tasks
 Songbird subdivides voice connection handling into several long- and short-lived tasks.

 * **Core**: Handles and directs commands received from the driver.
 Responsible for connection/reconnection, and creates network tasks.
 * **Mixer**: Combines audio sources together, Opus encodes the result, and encrypts the built packets every 20ms.
 Responsible for handling track commands/state. ***Synchronous***.
+* **Thread Pool**: A dynamically sized thread-pool for I/O tasks.
+Creates lazy tracks using `Compose` if sync creation is needed, otherwise spawns a tokio task.
+Seek operations always go to the thread pool. ***Synchronous***.
 * **Disposer**: Used by mixer thread to dispose of data with potentially long/blocking `Drop` implementations (i.e., audio sources). ***Synchronous***.
 * **Events**: Stores and runs event handlers, tracks event timing, and handles
 * **Websocket**: *Network task.* Sends speaking status updates and keepalives to Discord, and receives client (dis)connect events.